-In memory of Paul, the Senese family has endowed the department of Political Science with an ongoing award to recognize the best performing students in our Ph.D. program who also exhibit a dedication to teaching as well as scholarship.
+In 2018, in memory of Paul, the Senese family endowed the department of Political Science with an ongoing award to recognize the best performing students in our Ph.D. program who also exhibit a dedication to teaching as well as scholarship.
 Preference is given to recognizing students who also share Paul Senese’s research interests in international relations.

-This year's deserving recipient is Sarah Norrevik.
+This year's deserving recipient is Christopher Newton.

 Claude Welch’s concern for human rights started in his early teens.
 When he worked as a grocery stock boy, a co-worker was fired on the spot without any warning.
 Welch protested – and was immediately fired as well.
 “Justice” cannot be arbitrarily applied by those in power without constraints.
 Human rights thus became a key interest for him, lasting over 60 years.

 Welch didn’t necessarily see academia as a career choice.
 While an undergraduate, he seriously considered a career in the Foreign Service.
 Where would the State Department most likely need personnel?
 This accounted in large measure for Welch’s interest in Africa, starting in the late 1950s.